DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-18 Meeting Notes.md

 ### What is the Game Right Now?

+#### Assessment of the Game

 This game was always intended to be a difficult skill-based action game with a focus on combat.
 As of right now, the game is missing
 - real difficulty
 - skill expression
 - dynamic and interesting combat

+This game takes place in a high-fantasy world where the player is locked away in a magical realm created by a powerful mage.
+As of right now

+#### Goals

 The goal of this next several weeks is to *refine what the game currently is* before we keep going on to the rest of the game.